MicrosoftDocs/VBA-Docs/access/Concepts/Data-Access-Objects/make-bulk-changes-to-a-dao-recordset.md

 ```

+> [!NOTE]
- **Note**  A delete query is much more efficient than code that loops through a  **Recordset**, modifying or deleting one record at a time.
+> A delete query is much more efficient than code that loops through a **Recordset**, modifying or deleting one record at a time.